ritish-coder-25/ritish-coder-25/README.md

 - 👋 Hi, I’m @ritish-coder-25 - RITISH KUMAR DAS
-- 👀 I’m interested in ...Data Science, Machine Learning, Internet Of Things and Quantitative Finanace
+- 👀 I’m interested in ...Data Science, Machine Learning, Internet Of Things and Quantitative Finance
 - 🌱 I’m currently learning ...Data Science and Programming from Indian Institute of Technology, Madras and Electronics & Communication Engineering from Central University of Tezpur
 - 💞️ I’m looking to collaborate on ...IoT Projects and Data Science projects and even in internships
 - 📫 How to reach me ... via my email ritishkr25@gmail.com